Fujifilm X-M1 vs Pentax K-3

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the K-3 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the X-M1 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Fujifilm X-M1 and Pentax K-3 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the K-3 and the X-M1 is in-body image stabilization (IBIS).
-The K-3 reduces the risk of handshake-induced blur with all attached lenses, while the X-M1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-3 reduces the risk of handshake-induced blur with all attached lenses, while the X-M1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-3 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.